-The conflict has caused a humanitarian catastrophe to unfold across northern Ethiopia, with at least 13 million people in urgent need of aid.
-Humanitarian convoys have routinely been blocked, attacked and looted by parties to the conflict and 23 aid workers have been killed since November 2020.
-Armed men entered the World Food Programme (WFP) compound in Mekelle in August 2022 and seized 12 tankers filled with fuel needed for humanitarian operations.
+The conflict has caused a humanitarian catastrophe to unfold across northern Ethiopia, with over 3 million people internally displaced and at least 13 million in urgent need of aid.
+Humanitarian convoys have been routinely blocked, attacked and looted by parties to the conflict and 23 aid workers have been killed since November 2020.
 A historic drought in the Horn of Africa has further exacerbated the humanitarian crisis.

-Inter-communal and inter-religious violence, as well as regional border disputes, have also become increasingly frequent in other parts of Ethiopia.
-In Oromia, regional security forces and the Oromo Liberation Army (OLA) armed group have allegedly committed enforced disappearances and attacks on civilians, including ethnic Amharas.
+Inter-communal and inter-religious violence, as well as regional border disputes, are also frequent in other parts of Ethiopia.
+On 29 September 2022 the Ethiopia Human Rights Commission reported that local authorities in the Gambella region extrajudicially executed at least 50 civilians and buried them in a mass grave between 14-16 June.
+In Oromia, regional security forces, the ENDF and the Oromo Liberation Army (OLA) armed group have allegedly committed enforced disappearances and attacks on civilians, including ethnic Amharas.
 On 18 June at least 400 Amhara civilians were summarily executed by suspected OLA militants in Tole, western Oromia region.
-Around 500,000 people remain displaced due to ongoing violence.
+From 29-31 August at least 60 people were killed in ethnic-based attacks and reprisals between ethnic Amhara and Oromo around the town of Obora.
+Since October, the ENDF have launched repeated airstrikes in Oromia, killing dozens of civilians.